kmohrf/mirror-mirror/README.md

 because I wanted to create a server-side nodejs application for quite some time.

+**NOTE: This software is unmaintained.
+If you want to take over feel free to contact me or simply fork it.**

 ## Configuration

 Mirror-Mirror should just start via `npm start` or `yarn start` after